groundswellaudio/swl-variant/README.md

 ## Compile-time performance

-Because `std::variant` is implemented in both GCC and Clang libraries using a simple recursive union, accessing each members result in approximately N^2 functions template instantiations for a variant of size N. This implementation instead use a "binary-tree of unions", resulting in N.log2(N) instantiations, which results in drastically faster compile times (see measurements below).
+Because `std::variant` is implemented in both GCC and Clang libraries using a simple recursive union, accessing each members result in approximately N^2 functions template instantiations for a variant of size N. This implementation instead use a "binary-tree of unions", resulting in N.log2(N) instantiations, which results in faster compile times (see measurements below).

 ## Run-time performance and binary size